GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: RFI Metrics and Receiver Calibration

 \subsection{C/N\textsubscript{0} over Received Power}

-The combination of the C/N\textsubscript{0} and received power metrics offers valuable insight not only into the presence of a disturbance, but also into whether that disturbance is caused by a potential RFI source.
-For this combined metric to be effective in detection, its nominal variation must remain small.
-A tightly clustered distribution allows the identification of even low levels of interference.
-Figure ~\ref{fig:NAV25_GPS_density} presents the distribution of the C/N\textsubscript{0} over received power metric for GPS L1 C/A signals measured over a 24-hour period under nominal conditions at Stanford’s campus.
-To reduce the variations due to a satellite's elevation angle, only data from satellites at an elevation angle of 46 degrees are included in this figure.
+The combination of the C/N\textsubscript{0} and received power metrics provides insight not only into the presence of a disturbance, as indicated by deviations from nominal conditions, but also into its type.
+Figure~\ref{fig:NAV25_GPS_density} presents the C/N\textsubscript{0}-over-received-power distributions for GPS L1 C/A and SBAS L1 C/A signals over a 24-hour period under nominal conditions at Stanford University's campus.
+To enable a direct comparison, only measurements from GPS satellites at an elevation angle of 46° are included, matching the elevation angle of the SBAS satellite.

-From Figure ~\ref{fig:NAV25_GPS_density}, it can be observed that while the variation in the received power component remains relatively small, the C/N\textsubscript{0} value can fluctuate by up to 11 dB-Hz over a 24-hour period.
-To improve the accuracy of disturbance detection, the focus shifted from monitoring GPS satellites in Medium Earth Orbit (MEO) to Satellite-Based Augmentation System (SBAS) satellites in Geostationary Earth Orbit (GEO).